onzfonz/comp227/src/content/1/en/part1a.md

 You should submit the exercises in each part with the corresponding repo that is mentioned.
 In this case, you will use the repo that was generated from <http://go.djosv.com/227lab1>.

-We will use the following file structure for our submission repository:
+We will use Vite in each of the exercises to create the following file structure for our submission repository, (**do not do this now; you should already have a *reading* rolder from our previous exercises**):

 ```text
 lab1